nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit the name and/or date of the wedding.
-2. PlanPerfect edits the wedding as specified by the command.
+2. PlanPerfect edits the wedding as specified and updates the wedding name and date in the weddings panel view.

    Use case ends.